-9.24 Develop an application with a text box that measures how fast you type.
+- 9.27 Develop an application with a text box that measures how fast you type.
 It should record the time when you type the first character.
 Then, every time you press the blank character, it should print (1) the time you took to type the preceding word and (2) an estimate of your typing speed in words per minute by averaging the time taken for typing the words so far and normalizing over 1 minute.
-So, if the average time per word is 2 seconds, the normalized measure is 30 words per minute.

-9.25 Develop new GUI widget class Ed that can be used to teach first-graders addition and subtraction.
+So, if the average time per word is 2 seconds, the normalized measure is 30 words per minute. - 9.28 Most calculators clear to 0 and not an empty display.
+Modify the calculator Calc implementation so the default display is 0. - 9.29 Develop new GUI widget class Ed that can be used to teach first-graders addition and subtraction.
 The GUI should contain two Entry widgets and a Button widget labeled "Enter".